Merculous/Bundle-Creation/README.md

 # automatic ipsw creation
 As of commit 8eeb3a37e896f9d096a09b5441037451fa9f562e, custom ipsw's are now being made.
 The custom ipsw is inside the same folder, named `custom.ipsw`

+# restoring

+Use https://github.com/Merculous/idevicerestore with `-c` for restoring with a custom ipsw.
+I had removed the lines that try to use limera1n, though ipwndfu is much better at doing DFU stuff than idevicerestore

+# NOTES

+As of May 18 and commit 8d49469965108657f1321b5e0692fcddcda6e4dd, which is today as I'm making this, I now at least know that ASR gets killed, so I need to figure out what went wrong.